KanakShm/Non-Linear-Model-Predictive-Control/README.md

 * **Middleware:** ROS 2 (Humble)
 * **Linear Algebra:** Eigen 3

-## ✨ Key Features

-* **Non-Linear Vehicle Model:** Utilises a kinematic/dynamic bicycle model that incorporates non-linear constraints.
-* **Algorithmic Differentiation:** Leverages **CppAD** to provide the solver with exact Jacobians and Hessians, significantly improving convergence speed and reliability compared to numerical finite-difference methods.
-* **Constraints Handling:** Enforces hard physical constraints on steering angle, steering rate, acceleration, and track boundaries.
-* **Real-Time Performance:** Optimised for low-latency execution on the **NVIDIA Jetson Orin**, enabling high-frequency control loops.
-* **Multi-Threaded Architecture:** Designed as a thread-safe ROS 2 node to minimise blocking and maximise throughput in a distributed system.

 ## 🏎️ Results & Real-Time Performance

 The primary objective was to transition from a conservative geometric controller to a high-performance **NMPC** capable of navigating complex track layouts at the vehicle's limits.